CanarysAutomationsInternal/TailwindTradersLabs-Old/Developing Intelligent Apps with Azure/README.md

 1. Switch to your **Azure portal** and navigate to the newly created resource group to see the Azure resources created through your emulator or mobile device.

    ![](images/Run_PostDeploymentRG.png)

+1. For some reason if you are unable to complete this lab, you can download the mobile apps from below links to try it out:

+   - <a href="https://install.appcenter.ms/orgs/appcenterdemos/apps/aivisualprovisionios/distribution_groups/public" target="blank">AI Visual Provision iOS App</a>

+   - <a href="https://install.appcenter.ms/orgs/appcenterdemos/apps/aivisualprovisionandroid/distribution_groups/public" target="blank">AI Visual Provision Android App</a>

 ## Summary